Student sought in killing of parents at Central Michigan University in custody

-A Michigan college student believed to have fatally shot his parents on campus on Friday, sparking a lockdown and a day-long police search, has been apprehended, Central Michigan University police said.
+A Michigan college student who allegedly killed his parents with his police officer father’s gun was arrested after a daylong manhunt, Central Michigan University police said.

 James Eric Davis Jr., 19, is thought to have fatally shot his parents with his father's gun, according to a source.
 Davis' father, James Davis Sr., was a police officer in the Chicago suburb of Bellwood, Illinois State Rep. Emanuel Chris Welch confirmed.